Architectural drawing

-An architectural drawing or architect's drawing is a technical drawing of a building (or building project) that falls within the definition of architecture.
-Architectural drawings are used by architects and others for a number of purposes: to develop a design idea into a coherent proposal, to communicate ideas and concepts, to convince clients of the merits of a design, to assist a building contractor to construct it based on design intent, as a record of the design and planned development, or to make a record of a building that already exists.
+An architectural drawing or architect's drawing is a technical drawing of a building or building project that falls within the definition of architecture.
+Architectural drawings are used by architects and others for a number of purposes: to develop a design idea into a coherent proposal, to communicate ideas and concepts, to show clients the merits of a design, to assist a building contractor in construction based on design intent, to record the design and planned development, or to document a building that already exists.

-Architectural drawings are made according to a set of conventions, which include particular views (floor plan, section etc.), sheet sizes, units of measurement and scales, annotation and cross referencing.
+Architectural drawings are made according to a set of conventions, including particular views such as floor plans and sections, sheet sizes, units of measurement, scales, annotation and cross-referencing.

-Historically, drawings were made in ink on paper or similar material, and any copies required had to be laboriously made by hand.
-The twentieth century saw a shift to drawing on tracing paper so that mechanical copies could be run off efficiently.
-The development of the computer had a major impact on the methods used to design and create technical drawings, making manual drawing almost obsolete, and opening up new possibilities of form using organic shapes and complex geometry.
-Today the vast majority of drawings are created using CAD software.
+Historically, drawings were made in ink on paper or similar materials, and copies had to be made by hand.
+The twentieth century saw a shift to drawing on tracing paper so that mechanical copies could be made more efficiently.
+The development of the computer had a major impact on the methods used to design and create technical drawings, making manual drawing less common and opening up new possibilities of form using organic shapes and complex geometry.
+Today, most architectural drawings are created using CAD software.